SnickerdoodleLabs/Web3-Glossary/COMMON.md

 A centralized exchange, commonly referred to as a CEX, is typically a for-profit business that facilitates the purchasing of crypto/digital assets with fiat currency (like USD).
 A
 CEX will likely require that a user pass [KYC](#know-your-customer-kyc) and [AML](#anti-money-laundering-aml) checks before they are allowed to onboard into the application in order to comply with regulatory requirements.
-CEXs often support traditional order-book style trading with limit and market orders for obtaining fungible and [non-fungible]
+CEXs often support traditional order-book style trading with limit and market orders for obtaining fungible and [non-fungible](#non-fungible-token-nft) digital assets.
-(#non-fungible-token-nft) digital assets.

 ## Cold Storage